Olas-23/chatcord/README.md

 This app is a Chat Application for Group conversations

-It is still to be updates tho
+It is still to be updated tho